 A New Perspective

-“Did God actually ask you to fast for 30 days, or was that your idea?” she asked.
+“Did God actually ask you to fast for 30 days, or was that your idea?”

 “Uhhh…I didn’t ask about the time.
 I just assumed a fast was supposed to be 30 or 40 days.”